Nature40/Nature40DocumentationProject/docs/units/_unit01/01-sensorboxes.md

 On this page the Sensorboxes created in the Nature 4.0 project are described and documented.
-Our sensor system consists of multiple different box types, matching different use cases.
+Our sensor system consists of multiple different box types, matching different use cases. <!--more-->

 This page documents the [hardware construction](hardware), [software aspects](software) as well as the [actual deployment](liftengine#deployment-of-the-base-station) of a station.